 An Eventful Night in 1998

 A very memorable evening, on Feb.
 28, 1998, began at Madison Square Garden.
-Eric Lindros celebrated his 25th birthday by scoring the game-winning goal, in the Flyers’ 3-1 victory over the Rangers, to became the fifth-fastest player in NHL history to score 500 career points.
+Eric Lindros celebrated his 25th birthday by scoring the game-winning goal, in the Flyers’ 3-1 victory over the Rangers, to become the fifth-fastest player in NHL history to score 500 career points.

 A former Ranger, Mark Messier, scored two goals to become just the fourth player in league history to score 1,600 career points.
 Pavel set an NHL record by scoring his third penalty-shot goal of the season as the Vancouver Canucks beat the visiting Ottawa Senators 6-4.